 - High blood pressure disorders of pregnancy

 - Use of forceps or vacuum-assisted delivery

 - Being of Asian or Hispanic ethnic background

 What are the symptoms of postpartum hemorrhage?

-The following are the most common symptoms of postpartum hemorrhage:
+These are the most common symptoms of postpartum hemorrhage:

-Decreased blood pressure
+- Decreased blood pressure

-Increased heart rate
+- Increased heart rate